Chip Lupo, Credit Card Writer

 - Garage and parking lot charges

-- Tourist attractions such as amusement parks, carnivals, circuses, aquariums, and zoos
+- Tourist attractions and exhibits such as amusement parks, carnivals, circuses, aquariums, zoos, and art galleries

 You can redeem your Bank of America Travel Rewards credit card rewards for a travel credit starting at 2,500 points, and then you can apply that credit to offset the cost of your travel accommodations or other travel-related purchases within 12 months from the purchase date.
 Bank of America Travel Rewards credit card points are worth 1 cent each when you redeem them for travel.